patrickpichler/going-minimal/talk.md

 they will create more noise and are hence more probable to be detected.

 Another very important tip, only use host mounts, if there is no way around them.
-Host volume mounts, or host path mounts in k8s punch a hole through the isolation we get from containers right to the underlying host.
+Host volume mounts, or host path mounts in k8s, punch a hole through the isolation we get from containers right to the underlying host.
 There have already been numerous vulnerabilities with host paths, where it allowed processes within containers to read arbitrary files on the host.

-Alright, we are now nearing the end of my talk.
+Let's sum up what we have learned today.

+* You can improve your container image size by quite a bit, when putting some thought into what base image to use
+* While Dockerfiles seem simple, they can cause you a lot of headaches
+* There exists good alternatives for Dockerfiles
+* Think about defense in depth, when running your services

 If you would like to learn more about securely building containers or container security in general, I would recommend you hit over to my blog at patrickpichler.dev.
 It currently looks a bit empty, but trust me, I have some very interesting articles lined up.
+Additionally, I can highly recommend you to checkout the book `Container Security` by Liz Rice.
+It is an amazing resource touching on all kinds of container security related topics.

 I hope you enjoyed the talk and if you have any questions, remarks or whatever, feel free to approach me and talk to me!